cympati/PAOTUNG/frontend/lib/utils/README.md

 # Utils

-- This folder contains the utilities/common functions of our application.
+- This folder contains the utilities/functions from libraries.
 - All the services for the client side.